It’s no secret: if your business relies on delivering a service, there is a limit to how much you can earn.

 Build a team of reliable outsourcers who you can go to for help in creating marketing content, managing customer service, tech issues, monitoring sales, etc. Well before any launch, share your philosophy and guidelines for customer service, your standards for quality control, and your business values and mission.

 Make sure that your team always has access to the most up-to-date materials, including promotional content.
 That means having shared folders where that content is easily accessible.
-And you can even keep little training videos in those folders or in a separate training section for team members.
-That way, if someone needs a remember of how to perform a task, such as set up a new content upgrade, they can just watch the tutorial and follow any checklist you've created.
+You can even keep little training videos in those folders or in a separate training section for team members.
+That way, if someone needs to remember how to perform a task, such as setting up a new content upgrade, they can just watch the tutorial and follow any checklist you've created.

 7. Don't Expect Perfection